wp-plugins/admidio-events/readme.txt

 Here you can select a font color for the event date that is different from the event title color.

 * **Start with expanded view**<br />
-If checked, the Widget displays all event data after a page reload.
+If checked, the Widget displays all event data after a page load.

 == Frequently Asked Questions ==